 The website is available in English, Spanish, and German, yet the client dashboard is open to English, Russian, Arabic, Chinese, Italian, Spanish, and German.
 This is a big hint that the client area was not made specifically for Bridge Fund, but was taken from other sources.

 We have already established that Bridge Fund is a shady firm, so the question remains just how deep the rabbit hole goes?
 We found two details that concern us.

 First is a registration in St. Vincent and the Grenadines, the notorious Caribbean island nation.
-The registration is held by the parent company of Bridge Fund, Stilbe Group LTD. We have countless times said that this country has no financial regulator, which means that all registered brokers within its territory are not owners of a SVG license.
+The registration is held by the parent company of Bridge Fund, Stilbe Group LTD. We have countless times said that this country has no framework for regulating the forex market.
 Indeed, it is possible for a broker to be registered without being regulated, especially in places like St. Vincent and the Grenadines.
 The same applies to Bridge Fund, which is definitely not regulated in SVG.